Child Care Tax Deductions

 Child and Dependent Care Credit

 If you pay for daycare so that you can work (or look for work), you may be able to take advantage of the Child and Dependent Care Credit.
-This credit can be worth up to $2,100.
+This credit can be worth up to $2,100 for 2017.
 The exact amount depends on the number of children and the amount you spent on childcare.

 Social Security Number For Your Child